Academic Research Grants

 Seed Funding to Reduce Toxics

-TURI has recently awarded four grants to UMass Lowell faculty to conduct research that identifies and tests less hazardous substances used in resins, nail polish, disinfectants and photovoltaics processing.
+TURI has recently awarded three grants to UMass Lowell faculty to conduct research that identifies and tests less hazardous substances used in industry.

 The research has contributed to industry adoption of toxics use reduction, has resulted in patents and commercial products, and has contributed to TURI's goal of reducing the use of toxic chemicals to promote safer worker and environmental health.